 Apple with a splash of cider vinegar

-Don’t dismiss the vinegar as decoration – it’s performing crucial culinary alchemy.
-Acetic acid of vinegar breaks fat molecules, tastes from your tongue so that you can taste them again.
+Don’t dismiss the vinegar as decoration—it’s performing crucial culinary alchemy.
+The acetic acid of vinegar breaks fat molecules and tastes from your tongue so that you can taste them again.

 10-Word Science: